 Sprint Planning One

 Sprint Planning consists of two parts that boil down to what and how.
-Sprint Planning One focuses on selection of ready items from those offered by the Product Owner, wrapping up lingering questions, and definition of the Sprint Goal.
+Sprint Planning One focuses on selection of ready items from those offered by the Product Owner, wrapping up lingering questions, and definition of the Sprint Goal (when used).
 Sprint Planning Two focuses on creating a plan of work to get to ‘done’ for each item.
 The items and plan of action or tasks comprise the Sprint Backlog.

 Sprint Planning Overview